Call for Papers

-The Future Technologies Conference presents the best of current systems research and practice, emphasizing innovation and quantified experience.
-FTC has emerged as a renowned world-wide gathering of academic researchers, Ph.D. and graduate students, leading research institutions and industry technology developers.
+The Future Technologies Conference showcases the best in contemporary systems research and practice—emphasizing innovation, evidence-based outcomes, and real-world impact.
+Over the years, FTC has grown into a renowned global gathering for academic researchers, PhD and graduate students, leading research institutions, and industry technology developers.

-Join us for FTC 2025, the world's pre-eminent forum for reporting research breakthroughs in Artificial Intelligence, Computer Vision, Data Science, Computing, Ambient Intelligence and related fields.
-Click here for conference topics.
+FTC stands as the world’s pre-eminent forum for breakthroughs across Artificial Intelligence, Computer Vision, Data Science, Computing, Ambient Intelligence, and related fields.
+See full list of conference topics here.

-Authors are encouraged to submit their papers according to the schedule outlined below:
+Authors are invited to submit original, high-quality research papers in line with the conference themes.
+Please follow the submission schedule outlined below:

 Round 1